-All-in-one dish Flying Jacob casserole is easy to make and a real Swedish classic with a taste of sweet from the banana, chili sauce, mango chutney and salt from the bacon and peanuts – perfect to make if you have many hungry guests.
-And if there are any leftovers, that’s good, it only tastes better the day after!
+The Flying Jacob casserole is an all-in-one dish that is easy to make and a classic Swedish recipe.
+It has a unique taste with a hint of sweetness from the banana, chili sauce, and mango chutney, while the bacon and peanuts add a savory touch.
+It’s perfect to serve when you have many hungry guests, and if there are any leftovers, they taste even better the next day!

 Good side dishes to accommodate this recipe are rice and why not, my pickled pressed cucumber.